FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Introduction

 \section{Introduction}

-Garment manipulation has been widely studied in robotics~\cite{longhini2024unfoldingliteraturereviewrobotic}.
-However, due to the deformable nature of garments, such tasks remain highly challenging.
+\IEEEPARstart{G}{arment} manipulation has been widely studied in robotics~\cite{longhini2024unfoldingliteraturereviewrobotic}.
+Due to the deformable nature of garments, such tasks remain highly challenging.
 In recent years, data-driven learning approaches have made significant progress, with imitation learning~\cite{zare2024surveyimitation} gradually emerging as the main paradigm for the acquisition of various robotic skills.
-Several improved variants of imitation learning have been explored in the literature~\cite{lu2024koi,sikchi2024dualapproachimitationlearning,papagiannis2024milesmakingimitationlearning,zhou2024spiresynergisticplanningimitation,ma2024contrastiveimitationlearninglanguageguided}.
-However, applying imitation learning to garment manipulation tasks remains significantly hindered by the scarcity of high-quality data.
+Some prior works~\cite{pi0,liu2024rdt} have demonstrated strong garment manipulation capabilities using imitation learning.
+However, enabling the learned policy to generalize to unseen environments and objects remains hindered by the scarcity of large-scale, diverse, high-quality demonstration data.

-Learning from synthetic data has become an efficient approach for robot learning~\cite{canberk2022clothfunnels,wang2023policydressalllearning,lyuscissorbot}.
+Learning from synthetic data has become an efficient approach for robot learning~\cite{canberk2022clothfunnels,wang2023policydressalllearning}.
 Many datasets~\cite{bertiche2020cloth3d,zhou2023clothesnetinformationrich3dgarment,lips2024learningkeypointsroboticcloth} and simulation environments~\cite{lu2024garmentlab,li2018learning} are now available to generate garment manipulation data.
 In simulation, it is possible to flexibly modify both the environment and the properties of the garments, allowing stronger generalization capabilities.
 However, improving the quality of synthetic data remains a key challenge.
 Current methods face two main limitations:

 \textbf{Limited garment assets and lack of detailed annotations.} Existing datasets often contain only a small number of garment meshes and lack rich annotations.
 This limited data availability imposes an upper bound on generalization performance.
 Moreover, the lack of detailed annotations requires researchers to put in extra effort to generate high-quality demonstration data in simulation.